SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 ### Site or web-scoped user custom actions that embed JavaScript

 In the introduction, we mentioned the common pattern of adding a site banner by embedding JavaScript via a site/web-scoped user custom action.
-Because this pattern is not compatible with the modern user interface, you must rework this type of customization based upon the SharePoint Framework application customizer extensions.
+Because this pattern is not compatible with the modern user interface, you must rework this type of customization based upon the SharePoint Framework Application Customizer extensions.
 By using application customizers, you can insert custom script that can be used to embed HTML into the SharePoint modern user interface at predefined extension points at the top or bottom of the page.

 <br/>